thin fashion models

 Preparing a skinny model

-Looking back, there have been small steps towards more diversity but progress has regressed in recent years.
+Looking back, small steps have been made towards more diversity, but progress has regressed in recent years.
 Despite the outcry from consumers and advocates, many designers still refuse to include models outside the sample size bracket on their runways.

-Looking back at the past years, the fashion industry has made efforts to promote diversity and inclusivity.
+Looking back at the past years, the fashion industry has tried to promote diversity and inclusivity.
 However, a retrospective view of the progression made in fashion indicates that the industry is still struggling with issues of representation and body diversity.
-Despite the existence of plus-size models and expanded size ranges, inclusion and representation of more diverse body types on the runway have yet to be fully achieved.
+Despite plus-size models and expanded size ranges, inclusion and representation of more diverse body types on the runway have yet to be fully achieved.

 4 skinny models

-In addition, thinness remains normalized in the industry, with models feeling immense pressure to maintain unrealistic standards and risking their health as a consequence.
+In addition, thinness remains normalized in the industry, with models feeling immense pressure to maintain unrealistic standards and risking their health.
 Fashion brands and professionals need to recognize their role in promoting more diverse representations of bodies that cater to all demographics.

 A pro tip would be for individuals to support brands that are transparent about their production process, including whether they hire models of diverse sizes and backgrounds.
 By taking small steps like this, we can push towards a more inclusive future for fashion.